 Without a CMS in place, this task can take hours’ worth of time as you have to carefully identify and archive all posts about the promotion.

-A good CMS has such data grouped at one place, where all menus and links are updated automatically.
+A good CMS has such data grouped in one place, where all menus and links are updated automatically.
 In other words, the removal of time-sensitive content can be easily done in a few clicks.

 You’re The One in Control